EconometricInstitute/feb22012-programming-website/data/week6/1-lambda-expressions.md

 | `UnaryOperator<T>`  | `(T arg)`           | `T`       | Transforms a `T` to a `T`           |
 | `Runnable`          | `()`                | `void`    | Execute a task                      |

 All newly added functional interfaces are defined in the java package `java.util.function`.
-The package contains a large number of additional functional interfaces that are typically variants of the interfaces in the table above focused on primitive types.
+The package contains a large number of additional functional interfaces that are typically variants of the interfaces in the table above, focused on primitive types.
 For example: a *predicate* that accepts an `int`, or a *function* that converts something to an `int`.
 At the bottom of this page, you can find a table with the definitions of some of these additional interfaces.

 ## Method references
 As we are now familiar with lambda expressions and functional interfaces, we should be comfortable with writing code such as: